the80srobot/watchurl/README.md

 # WatchURL

 Checks URLs for updates and prints human-readable diffs to the console or to a logfile.
-Maintains states between runs.
+Maintains state between runs.

 Requires go 1.16.
 If you don't want to install it, then use `run_in_docker.sh` instead of `go run watchurl.go`.